D2N believes that education is the key to the future and supports programs that advance this belief.

 American Promise Schools (APS) is a Detroit non-profit management group that believes every child should be given a chance for a first-rate education and a shot at the American Dream and provides opportunities for children to accomplish this.
 Their schools include Jalen Rose Leadership Academy, Consortium College Preparatory Academy and Voyageur Academy.
 These schools offer curriculums geared at getting students into college, offer multiple college scholarships and have programs to help keep these kids in college.

-The reconstruction of the Shree Chandra Primary School in Sungdel, Yuva Jyoti Primary School in Dipsung and Janahit Primary School in Rakha was completed in summer 2016.
-These three schools are the first of the nine D2N plans to rebuild.
+Reconstruction of the Himalayan Primary School in Sungdel, the Dhanakanya Primary School and Siddhakanya Primary School in Rakha was completed in July 2017.
+Reconstruction of the Shree Chandra Primary School in Sungdel, Yuva Jyoti Primary School in Dipsung and Janahit Primary School in Rakha was completed during the summer of 2016.
+These six schools are the first of the eleven D2N will rebuild.
+The Kalika Secondary School in Bakachol is currently being rebuilt.

-Currently D2N has 131 students on scholarship in Nepal, 128 girls and 3 boys.
+Currently D2N has 131 students (128 girls and 3 boys) on scholarship in Bakachol, Baksila, Dipsung and Rakha.
 Education is free in Nepal, but many children cannot afford school supplies, uniforms, backpacks or even adequate shoes and a winter coat.
 The scholarship fund preferentially selects women of lower castes.
 As long as the kids are attending school and progressing, their scholarship will be renewed annually.

 Many marginalized families send their daughters to work as servants to supplement the family income.
 D2N hopes these scholarships are not just an incentive for the girls to stay in school, but more importantly, an incentive for the parents to keep their daughters in school.